Scholarships terms and conditions for 2023

 Some scholarships may require you to sign an additional agreement.
 Students must meet all conditions as outlined in the agreement, the terms and conditions and the scholarship offer email. (e.g. Information Technology Industry-Based Learning Placement Scholarship).

 The CSU is responsible for the administration and management of all coursework scholarships.

 Further information is available on the scholarships website, and FAQs can be viewed online, where you can also submit your own question.
 You should contact your faculty first for course related enquiries (e.g. transferring courses, intermission etc.).

 All students offered scholarships will receive a scholarship offer containing the details of the scholarship and these Terms and Conditions.
 You will be advised how to accept or reject your scholarship in your scholarship offer.
-If you do not complete the acceptance as instructed, your scholarship offer may be withdrawn and/or reallocated.
+If you do not complete the acceptance as instructed by the expiry date, your scholarship offer may be withdrawn and/or reallocated.

 Once you respond to your scholarship offer, you will no longer be able to view your scholarship offer details online.
 You should print/save a copy of your offer along with these Terms and Conditions.

 Monash administers scholarships in accordance with these Terms and Conditions, but nonetheless retains discretion in relation to scholarship payments.

 The total value of your scholarship is outlined in your scholarship offer.
 For scholarships paid per credit points, the total scholarship value is based on the minimum number of credit points required to complete the degree you are enrolled in at the time you receive your first scholarship payment.